subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 # About O-Neko

-O-Neko is a Kubernetes-native application that closes a gap between developers and other stakeholders by deploying development versions of your software into Kubernetes to allow everybody to try and test them.
+O-Neko is a Kubernetes-native application that allows to cross a bridge between developers and other stakeholders by deploying development versions of your software into Kubernetes via Helm to allow everybody to try and test them.

 ## Features

 The most important features of O-Neko are:

 * Deploy development versions (e.g. every branch) to Kubernetes with one click
-* Configure projects with native Kubernetes .yaml files
+* Configure projects via Helm charts
 * Automatically re-deploy running versions when the corresponding Docker image has changed (configurable per project and version)
 * Automatically stop running versions after a specific time (configurable per project and version)
 * Select variables that allow fast changes to frequently used configuration settings (e.g. server URLs)

 ## Pre-requisites

-Generally, nearly every project able to run in Kubernetes can be deployed with O-Neko (unless it relies on CRDs because our Kubernetes-Java-Client probably can't handle them correctly).
+Generally, nearly every project able to run in Kubernetes can be deployed with O-Neko.
 To run a project in O-Neko:

 * You need Docker containers of all project versions you want to deploy with O-Neko
-* You need to provide the Kubernetes .yaml files in a simple template format to configure a project
+* You need Helm charts for each project you want to deploy.
+The charts need to be hosted in a chart registry.
+    * Currently we support standard Helm chart registries and Helm GCS
+    * The Docker image tag and the image pull policy need to be configurable
-* O-Neko works with kubernetes versions 1.9.0 - 1.17.0
+* O-Neko works with kubernetes versions 1.9.0 - 1.19.1 (these versions are officially supported by the client library we use)

 ## How does it work?